 “The district pays crossing guards that are stationed at every area where we know students are going to walk across to come to school,” Trujillo said.
 “They have all the safety suits and stop signs, and they stop everybody to make sure kids can get across.”

-Moore wishes there was additional improvement with the traffic even with the current procedures implemented and takes inspiration from the other high schools in Prosper ISD.
+Moore said she wishes additional improvement could happen with the traffic even with the current procedures implemented and takes inspiration from the other high schools in the district.

 “It’s really hard to make any more changes unless we (re)arrange the whole parking lot,” Moore said.
 “I really like how the Rock Hill and Walnut parking lots work, but that is totally different than how our parking lot is.
 So I guess if I could make any changes, it would be like how Walnut and Rock Hill did it with the daycare road.”

-Sergeant Reeves believes that this issue must be addressed at its core.
+Reeves said he believes that this issue must be addressed at its core.

-Ultimately, safety is the number one priority with these procedure changes and Trujillo testifies on the impact of them.
+Ultimately, safety is the No. 1 priority with these procedure changes, and Trujillo said they all do have an impact.